jachinte/grade-buddy/README.md

 Notice that the script above delegates the marking (grade and feedback determination) to a Java class, but this can be done in the same script.

 The `EXIT_CODE` variable is used to detect any erroneous execution of the student's program.
-If the exit code is different than 0, the marking helper will report this as part of the feedback.
+If the exit code is different than 0, the Grade Buddy will report this as part of the feedback.

-#### Running the marking helper
+#### Running the Grade Buddy

-According to the project structure presented above, the command to run the marking helper is:
+According to the project structure presented above, the command to run the Grade Buddy is:

 ```bash
 java -jar <path-to-target>/marking-helper.jar \